Artificial Intelligence is Transforming How Companies Manage EHS

 When it comes to AI and ML, in particular, the EHS industry is ripe for disruption.
 AI uses ML to develop an algorithm to help computers identify new patterns in data and solve problems.
 Once trained, the machine is able to handle unfamiliar tasks and find solutions in seconds versus days or weeks.

 In an industry that is always looking to do more with less, AI can help companies do their day-to-day jobs more efficiently and consistently, such as reading complex legal documents for EHS compliance requirements or permits.
 This frees up EHS managers to focus on high value work, not repetitive, low-value work.
 This alone promises to fundamentally change the skills required to manage these tasks within companies, if not the profession itself.
 The impact could be profound.

 A second way AI is being applied is by EHS software companies who are leveraging it to help customers mine their own data.
-Insofar as EHS Software systems have mountains of historical data, software companies are now developing new business analytics tools to mine this ‘Big Data’ for insights that have never been revealed before.
-One EHS Compliance Software company, for example, has a system that helps safety managers prevent incidents before they occur.
-With the use of artificial intelligence and machine learning the system helps users interpret data and provide focused metrics.
+Insofar as EHS software systems have mountains of historical data, software companies are now developing new business analytics tools to mine this ‘Big Data’ for insights that have never been revealed before.
+One EHS compliance software company, for example, has a system that helps safety managers prevent incidents before they occur.
+With the use of artificial intelligence and machine learning, the system helps users interpret data and provide focused metrics.
 I have seen this system live, and the impact on the audience was notable.

 The opportunities these advances present are amazing, but success with using them will ultimately depend on how well they are built, implemented and aligned with a company’s business goals.
-Unfortunately, there is no one approach that fits all, but industry leaders will be trading best practices and exploring these new tools shortly, at NAEM’s Software, Data Management and Technology Showcase in March of this year in New Orleans.
+Unfortunately, there is no one approach that fits all, but industry leaders will be trading best practices and exploring these new tools shortly, at NAEM’s Software, Innovation & Technology Showcase in March of this year in New Orleans.
 I hope you’ll join my industry peers as we cut through the hype and explore how the digitization craze and the IoT’s are changing our industry.